What do Employers need to know about managing staff during the the Coronavirus Pandemic?

 The following information is from the Budget on 11th March 2020 (the Budget document is here):

-Eligibility for Statutory Sick Pay (SSP) – The Prime Minister has already announced that the forthcoming COVID-19 Bill will temporarily allow SSP to be paid from the first day of sickness absence, rather than the fourth day, for people who have COVID-19 or have to self-isolate, in accordance with government guidelines.
-This will be retrospectively applied for absence on or after 13th March 2020.
+Eligibility for Statutory Sick Pay (SSP) – SSP to be paid from the first day of sickness absence, rather than the fourth day, for people who have COVID-19 or have to self-isolate, in accordance with government guidelines.
+This ends on 24th March 2022, when it reverts to pre-Covid conditions.

 The Budget sets out a further package to widen the scope of SSP and make it more accessible.
 The government will temporarily extend SSP to cover:

-- individuals who are unable to work (and cannot work from home) because they have been advised to self-isolate (from August 2020 this includes those who are asked to self-isolate in advance of surgery or another hospital procedure)
+- individuals who are unable to work (and cannot work from home) because they have been advised to self-isolate by NHS Test and Trace or a local authority tracing team – but not those who have been pinged by the NHS Covid App – (from August 2020 this includes those who are asked to self-isolate in advance of surgery or another hospital procedure)

 - people caring for those within the same household who display COVID-19 symptoms and have been told to self-isolate.

-Medical Evidence for SSP – The government has already issued guidance to employers, advising them to use their discretion not to require a GP fit note for COVID-19 related absences.
-This Budget announces that the government and the NHS will bring forward a temporary alternative to the fit note in the coming weeks which can be used for the duration of the COVID-19 outbreak.
-This system will enable people who are advised to self-isolate to obtain a notification via NHS111 which they can use as evidence for absence from work, where necessary.
-This notification would meet employers’ need for evidence, whilst taking pressure away from General Practices.
-The notification is now available here.
+Medical Evidence for SSP – This Budget announced a temporary alternative to the fit note which can be used for the duration of the COVID-19 outbreak.
+This will enable people who are advised to self-isolate to obtain a notification via NHS111 which they can use as evidence for absence from work, where necessary.
+The notification is available here.

 Support for businesses – Statutory Sick Pay – The government will support small and medium-sized businesses and employers to cope with the extra costs of paying COVID-19 related SSP by refunding eligible SSP costs.
 The eligibility criteria for the scheme are as follows: